chaubold/ilastik-backend/services/Readme.md

 make install
 ```

-You also need to run a redis server on the default port which is used to communicate the results.
+You also need to run a redis server on the default port if you want to use caching.
 Install docker and run the latest redis in a linux container as follows:

 ```sh